svergun/packer-vsphere-iso/README.md

 ### vSphere-ISO Variable Files

-- `variables-vmware.auto.pkrvars.hcl` - this file contains the default values to connect to VMware vCenter, default values for the VM template and VMware Content Library.
+- `variables.auto.pkrvars.hcl` - this file contains the default values to connect to VMware vCenter, default values for the VM template and VMware Content Library.
   - `vmware_vcenter_server` - the IP address or hostname of the vCenter server.
   - `vmware_resource_pool` - the name of the resource pool to use for the VM template.
   - `vmware_datacenter` - the name of the datacenter to use for the VM template.